NerKnutson/libNCPA/README.md

 # Important Note:
 This was compiled and installed on an x86 Linux installation.
 Specifically, on Void Linux: https://voidlinux.org/
+You should be able to play around with the examples in bin and the headers in include without performing a full install.

 # Compiling
 ```